-- 1. The analysis is superficial because it ignores important evidence from the work samples or the summary, focusing on trivial aspects. - 2.
-The conclusions in the analysis are not consistent with the work samples or the summary of learning.
+- 1. The analysis is superficial because it ignores important evidence from the work samples, focusing on trivial aspects. - 2.
+The conclusions in the analysis are not supported by the work samples or the summary of learning.

 - There is a significant lack of alignment between evaluation criteria, learning objectives, and/or analysis. - A lack of alignment can be caused by a lack of relevant evaluation criteria to assess student performance on the learning objectives.